Asthma in Children

 • The diagnosis is based on a child's repeated wheezing episodes, a family history of asthma, and sometimes the results of tests that measure how well the lungs function.

-• Many children who wheeze in childhood do not have asthma later in life.
+• Many children who wheeze in childhood do not develop asthma later in life.

 • Asthma symptoms can often be prevented by avoiding triggers.